 As might be expected, the Witch Craze peaked and subsided at different times across Europe.
 Historian Amanda Wahlers notes that, viewed from a distance of centuries, the first outbreak of the Witch Craze began in Switzerland in 1430, roiling along until the 1630s as witches were variously blamed for everything from conjuring the climactic shift known as the Little Ice Age down to enchanting the neighbour’s cows.
 From this first theological quake the shock wave rolled out into France, Benelux and the Holy Roman Empire, finally peaking and subsiding after the 1650s.
 Consequently in the periphery of Western Europe other places would see witch accusations flare up and die at later points.
 Witch trials in Poland would even continue infrequently until the late 18th Century.
 Like many contagions patient zero in each new country tended to come from a place already contaminated by the witch craze.
 The classic version of this was King James’ trip to Denmark; where he returned from the trip with his wife and a witch fetish in tow.
 In Hungary the early accusations were often sparked by German mercenaries active in the region.
 The major spike in witchcraft trials in Sweden and Finland began after the Thirty Years War ended in 1648, likely coinciding with troops returning home from Germany with stories of what they had seen and heard in places like Bamberg.
 On the extreme edge of the European world, even Iceland would be exposed to the trials through legal strictures imposed by Copenhagen.

 Nor were just the witch accusations different on the periphery of Europe, the actual believers had their own unique traditions.
-Cunning Folk in Slovenia claimed to do shift shapes and fight battles at night against the vukodlak, a word that can traditionally mean either werewolf or vampire.
+Cunning Folk in Slovenia claimed they could shift shapes and fought battles at night against the vukodlak, a word that can traditionally mean either werewolf or vampire.
 Lycanthropy did not just mean werewolves either, werebears and other shapeshifters played a major role in Baltic folklore.
 Even the witchcraft skeptic Johann Weyer believed that were-animals existed, though in his view lycanthropy was likely just some undiscovered disease that could eventually be treated.

 As with the Benandanti, self-proclaimed werewolves and Cunning Folk did not have to use their powers for evil.
 Much of the evidence for this view comes from another rare gem, the testimony of a Hound of God at an unrelated trial.
 Thies of Kaltenbrun was well known to the courts in Livonia, at this point in history a part of the Swedish Empire.
-He had previously had his nose broken ten years prior, but he seems to have been in good standing when he was called to the stand in 1691.
+He seems to have been in good standing when he was called to the stand in 1691.
 Thies was a witness to a church robbery, speaking to the fact that the judges and court considered him reasonably sound of mind.
 Perhaps because he had the stand, and was a lonely old man nearing eighty, Thies decided to use the opportunity to clarify some issues his community had with him.
 Namely, that Thies of Kaltenbrun was a werewolf.

 That was actually the first point Thies wanted to clear up, he actually called himself a Hound of God.
 Together with others of his kind, three times a year Thies would transform into a wolf, either by shedding his clothes or donning a wolf pelt.
 From there they would travel to Hell, located in a swamp near the town of Lemburg “at the end of the sea”.